mohammadehtesham-mobin/insurance-mfe/README.md

 SCSS is used for styling across all applications.

 ### 3. Web Worker
-Payment processing is handled in a Web Worker to simulate background processing.
+Payment processing is executed in a Web Worker.
+For local MFE cross-origin limitations, an inline Blob worker is used.

 Due to local development cross-origin constraints, an inline Blob-based worker is used.